-AMITIZA is for CIC in adults, OIC in adults with chronic, non-cancer pain, and IBS-C in women ≥ 18 years.
+AMITIZA is for CIC in adults, OIC in adults with chronic pain that is not caused by active cancer, and IBS-C in women ≥ 18 years.
 Effectiveness in patients taking methadone has not been established.

 AMITIZA (lubiprostone) is not for everyone.
 If you know or suspect you have a bowel blockage, do not take AMITIZA.
 If you are unsure, your healthcare provider (HCP) should evaluate your condition before starting AMITIZA.